DaggoggaD/Flux/README.md

 * Python modules accessibility (?)

 ## Issues
 At the moment errors are poorly controlled and have no in-line info.
-A new system must be created handling errors in a more abstract manner.
+A new system must be created handling errors more abstractly.

 ## Language grammar
 * binary operations: